vanphuc1201/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues
- **can someone test this im not sure if its still an issue**
 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
-2. **When minimizing the window of StudyCircle**, if the window gets too small and the description of a group's event or member name is too long, it will cause the box displaying that group to stop automatically resizing.
+2. **When resizing the window of StudyCircle**, if the window gets too small and the description of a group's event or member name is too long, it will cause the box displaying that group to stop automatically resizing.
    This leads to the need to use a scroll bar to scroll through that group's events/members if there are too many items in either category.
+3. **If you minimize the Help Window** and then run the help command (or use the Help menu, or the keyboard shortcut F1) again, the original Help Window will remain minimized, and no new Help Window will appear.
+The remedy is to manually restore the minimized Help Window.

 --------------------------------------------------------------------------------------------------------------------